-You can serve this meal two ways: as pitas with toppings or as stuffed pitas.
+You can serve this meal two ways: as open-faced pitas or as stuffed pitas.
 Using a slotted spoon, remove the pickled onion from the brine.

 Transfer the pita breads to individual plates.
 Spread the garlic yogurt over the pita breads and top with the lentils, carrot-cranberry salad, mint, and as much pickled onion as you like.

 Cut the pita breads in half and transfer to individual plates.
 Fill the pita halves with the lentils, carrot-cranberry salad, mint, and as much garlic yogurt and pickled onion as you like.